 After all, it’s just a theory.

 Holy cow.
-If you want a book to wonder, marvel, think and scratch your head at, this is the one for you.
+If you want a book to wonder, marvel, think and scratch your head at, A Brief History of Time is the one for you.
 I’m really glad I read this in blink-form first, because my theory (hehe) is that the blinks make it even easier to understand.

 Book, movie, articles, videos, I can already picture today turning into a full-blown Stephen Hawking research day.